eshatley/eshatley.github.io/_posts/2020-11-25-Hello-World.md

 On this day in history a little cat named Ivar takes his first steps - quite literally, actually.
 I finally drew up a sprite for little Ivar; No more square man!
-I decided it would be faster to use Unity's new in built bone aniamtion tools than to try to draw up a sprite sheet so I created him in a psb file with all his bits in different layers.
+I decided it would be faster to use Unity's new in built bone animation tools than to try to draw up a sprite sheet so I created him in a psb file with all his bits in different layers.
 So far no animation.
 He just stares at you with his blank, dead, mildly cute eyes as you press the arrow keys to move him back and forth.
 I did rig him up though; Still trying to decide if I used to many bones